Examine sleep habits with kids to explore how energy levels are connected to sleep.

 Explain that getting enough sleep is one of the most important things you can do for your health.
 Not enough sleep means you are likely to:

-Check for understanding: Your body and brain need _ _ _ _ _ for good health.
+Check for understanding: Your body and brain need _ _ _ _ _ to help make healthy choices throughout the day.

 Establish Healthy Sleep Habits